truemogician/Logitech-GHUB-Key-Combination/README.md

       ***`sequence`:*** This indicates the sequence of functional mouse buttons and keyboard keys that are bound to the combination of physical mouse buttons.

       ***`unorderedGroups`:*** By default, the *combination* is expected to be sequential.
 For example, if you register `"12"` but press mouse button 2 before 1, thereby forming the sequence `"21"`, the registered actions won't be executed.
 If the order of some buttons in the combination doesn't matter, you can employ this parameter.
 If the entire combination should be considered unordered, assign the string `"all"` to this parameter.
 If only a portion of the combination should be unordered, list those portions as a table.
 If multiple sections of the combination are unordered separately, list all the parts and encapsulate them as a table.
 For a clearer understanding, refer to the examples provided below.
+Also, any invalid value (e.g. wrong type, inclusion of buttons not present in `combination`) passed to this parameter will be disgarded (and a warning describing the issue will be output to the Logitech GHUB's console).

       ***Examples:***
       ```lua